xescugc/rebost/doc/xescugc.md

 Each Node has another internal DB/KV/StateMachine to store the current jobs, replicating, candidate, current_term etc.

+Each Node has a LRU Cache to store the not know Objects.

 ### Store

 When a Object needs to be stored: